 Singapore launches standardization efforts to support active aging

 Like many places in Asia, Singapore's population is aging rapidly, prompting two initiatives to support the needs of elderly citizens.
 One, as theonlinecitizen.com reports, is the Silver Industry Standards Roadmap – "a framework based on four key elements of live, work, play and infrastructure development to support elderly needs."
 The other is Singapore Standard SS 618, which is intended to help application and service providers design user interfaces that older folks can easily use.
 "Singapore is moving towards being a Smart Nation where the use of information and communication technology will be pervasive," Dr. Calvin Chan, convener of the working group for SS 618 noted.
 "Yet it is also among one of the fastest aging nations in the world.
-SS 618 is developed against this backdrop with the strategic motivation to ensure that senior citizens in Singapore can remain active and independent as more products and services become digitized."
+SS 618 is developed against this backdrop with the strategic motivation to ensure that senior citizens in Singapore can remain active and independent as more products and services, including access to fast and guaranteed funding of their needs as well, become digitized."

 Detroit DOT adds years to its reduced bus fare program for seniors